-Attribute Description Policy type Determines the types of clients that can be in the policy.
-In some cases the policy type determines the types of backups that NetBackup can perform on those clients.
-To use the Sybase database agent, you must define at least one policy of type that is Sybase.
+Attribute Description Policy type Determines the types of clients that can be backed up with the policy.
+For Sybase databases, select the policy type Sybase.
 Keyword phrase For NetBackup for Sybase, the Keyword phrase entry is ignored.

 About adding schedules to a NetBackup for Sybase policy